ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     ```

     ```rust linenums="1"
-    // Create tonic/ArunaAPI request to create a collection scoped token with READ permissions let request = CreateApiTokenRequest {
+    // Create tonic/ArunaAPI request to create a Collection scoped token with READ permissions let request = CreateApiTokenRequest {
         name: "<token-display-name>".to_string(),
         permission: Some(Permission {